 For depression specifically, the researchers couldn’t find a single randomised controlled trial to evaluate.
 Millions of people are using a substance to treat a condition it has never been properly tested on.

-2. The Belief Outran the Evidence by Decades
+2. the Belief Outran the Evidence by Decades

 In Australia alone, more than 700,000 people have reported using medicinal cannabis to treat over 250 different health conditions.